 However, relying too heavily on another meeting planner’s feedback has major pitfalls.
 First, their biased information only reflects their meeting, with their specifications, their attendees and their expectations.

 Second, don’t jump to conclusions about a destination based on hearsay.
 Market conditions change constantly.
 What may have been pricey last year could be an affordable option today.
 Even meeting planners who are experts in a particular region will not be able to predict market rates or meeting space availability.

-NSOs can be wonderful partners and can point you to many options that you otherwise would not have been aware of.
-However, while NSOs have great knowledge about their brand, they are not equipped with real-time availability nor rate expectations and have to turn to local sales teams for this information.
+NSOs can be wonderful partners and can point you to many options that you otherwise may have been unaware of.
+While NSOs have great knowledge about their own brand, they aren’t equipped with real-time availability or rate expectations and have to turn to local sales teams for this information.

-And, remember – the NSO works for the hotel brand, not for you.
-They have a biased view of markets as they only represent one brand with limited information and control.
-While they can offer a vast overview of their brand and properties that can fit some of your parameters, it’s up to you to search beyond their brand’s offerings.
+And, remember — the NSO works for a particular hotel brand.
+They naturally have a biased view of markets as they only represent one brand with limited information and control.
+While they can offer a vast overview of their brand’s properties, it’s up to you to search beyond their brand’s offerings.

-Fortunately, the newest site selection tools dramatically speed up the time it takes to make smart buying decisions.
-Now, planners can see all the important details (such as market rates, meeting space, guest rooms, distance from the airport, weather, and hotel ratings) BEFORE sending out a targeted RFP.
+The newest site selection tools dramatically speed up the time it takes to make smart buying decisions.
+Now, event planners can see the most important details, such as estimated future market rates, meeting space, distance from the airport, climate and weather, and hotel ratings, BEFORE sending out a targeted RFP.